Huy-DNA/sicp/chapter_1-building_abstractions_with_procedures/01_33/README.md

 - Introduce the `list` data structure as the common interface for `accumulate` and `filter` to act on.

-Conclusion: The takeaway point is that we should focus on creating "high-level natural abstraction" that can be "composed" well.
-The above solution is one way to achieve this: `accumulate` and `filter` are more natural than `filtered-accumulate`, less cognitive load, more flexible and the more important point is that they are freely composable!
+Conclusion: The takeaway point is that we should focus on creating abstractions that "compose" well, which usually implies simplicity, flexibility & comprehensibility.
+The `list` solution is a demonstration of this.
 # Related exercises

 - [1.31](../01_31/README.md)